Bowfishing combines archery and fishing, rapidly gaining popularity as an outdoor activity.

 - Beginners: Rather, go with lightweight recurve bows and user-friendly bottle reels.
 The good thing about these options is that they are easy to handle and don't overwhelm beginners with complex equipment instead of concentrating on showing them the basics.

-- Intermediate: If you’re going to shoot for accuracy and power, consider upgrading to a compound bow.
+- Intermediate: If you’re shooting for accuracy and power, consider upgrading to a compound bow.
 Combine it with spin cast reels to simplify retrieval and increase efficiency.

 - Advanced: For more experienced bow fishers, compound bows are highly variable for fast, efficient action, and spin-cast reels are preferred.
 Specialty arrows for bigger fish or targeted species take you to a higher level of performance.